Monkeypox: understand how it is transmitted and what to do to prevent it - News

-As cases of monkeypox — also called monkeypox — in Brazil, people’s concern about how to protect themselves from the disease is also growing.
+As Monkeypox Cases Rise — in Brazil, people’s concern about how to protect themselves from the disease is also growing.
 Comparisons with Covid-19 are inevitable, although experts point out that this virus does not behave in the same way as the coronavirus.

-Monkeypox is a disease caused by the virus monkeypoxwhich although circulates between animals, can also be transmitted between humans.
+Monkeypox is a disease caused by the monkeypox virus which, although it circulates between animals, can also be transmitted between humans.

-The classic form of transmission, observed before the current outbreak in countries in Africa where the disease is endemic, has always involved close contact, skin contact or large droplets of respiratory secretions.
+The classic form of transmission, observed before the current outbreak in countries in Africa where the disease is endemic, has always involved close contact, either with the skin or with large droplets of respiratory secretions.

-Outside Africa, the disease has always been restricted to a few cases among people living in the same household.
+Outside Africa, it has always been restricted to a few cases between people living in the same house.
 This is already the biggest outbreak of the disease in history – the first cases were detected in early May, in the United Kingdom and Spain.

 Currently, the pattern of transmission is associated with sexual activity (95% of cases), as shown by a study published last week in The New England Journal of Medicine conducted in 16 countries.

-The researchers showed that, at the moment, the disease is concentrated among men who have sex with men, but anyone is liable to catch it.
+The researchers showed that, at the moment, cases of the disease are concentrated in men who have sex with men, but anyone is liable to catch it.

 This is due to “low global immunity to orthopoxviruses [família do monkeypox] and the increase in susceptible individuals,” Rosamund Lewis, WHO’s monkeypox technical leader, Rosamund Lewis, told a news conference on Wednesday.